-[28] Having heard all parties and arguments, the Tribunal refused Saicom's formal intervention, but granted it limited participation rights to make (further) oral submissions in relation to the MTN and Vodacom transactions at the hearing.
-The Tribunal further directed that the merging parties must respond to the issues raised by Saicom in the hearing inter alia by putting up appropriate witnesses that could speak to the issues raised.
-Regrettably, Saicom decided not to make any oral submissions and left the hearing.
-The Tribunal proceeded with the hearing of the mergers.
+- [28] Having heard all parties and arguments, the Tribunal refused Saicom formal intervention, but granted it limited participation rights to make (further) oral submissions in relation to the MTN and Vodacom transactions at the hearing.
+The Tribunal further directed that the merging parties must respond to the issues raised by Saicom in the hearing inter alia by putting up appropriate witnesses that could speak to the issues raised. - [29] Regrettably, Saicom decided not to make any oral submissions and left the hearing.
+The Tribunal proceeded with the hearing of the mergers. - [30] We set out below the basis for granting Saicom limited but not full intervention.

-- [29] We set out below the basis for granting Saicom limited but not full intervention. - [30] It is trite that it is within the discretion of the Tribunal to decide the extent of third parties' [participation] rights in hearings, to limit or widen it, as it deems fit in order to fulfil its mandate in accordance with the provisions of the Act. - [31] In a large merger context the purpose of any third party participation is to assist the Tribunal, considering that the Commission has already done an investigation of the matter and has made a recommendation to the Tribunal.
+- [31] It is trite that it is within the discretion of the Tribunal to decide the extent of third parties' [participation] rights in hearings, to limit or widen it, as it deems fit in order to fulfil its mandate in accordance with the provisions of the Act. - In a large merger context the purpose of any third party participation is to assist the Tribunal, considering that the Commission has already done an investigation of the matter and has made a recommendation to the Tribunal.
 In deciding whether to allow a party to intervene and the scope thereof the Tribunal must therefore consider whether the party applying will assist it with additional information not otherwise available to it, to consider the merger in terms of section 12A of the Act.
 It then follows that the Tribunal can exercise its discretion to limit (or widen) participation rights, based on the degree of assistance that a particular participant can offer the Tribunal.
-The Tribunal must further balance any potential assistance that could be offered against the consequences of the intervention in terms of expedition and resolution of the proceedings. - [32] As pointed out above, the intervention application was only received on the eve of the hearing of 10 February 2016. - [33] As also indicated above, Saicom was given the opportunity to fully ventilate its concerns at the 09 December 2015 hearing.
-Not only did it participate in the December hearing where it raised its concerns, it was also involved in the Commissions supplementary investigation where it gave written and oral submissions.
+The Tribunal must further balance any potential assistance that could be offered against the consequences of the intervention in terms of expedition and resolution of the proceedings. - [33] As pointed out above, the intervention application was only received on the eve of the hearing of 10 February 2016. - [34] As also indicated above, Saicom was given the opportunity to fully ventilate its concerns at the 09 December 2015 hearing.
+Not only did it participate in the December hearing where it raised its concerns, it was also involved in the Commissions supplementary investigation where it gave written and oral submissions. - [35] The Commission addressed the concerns raised by Saicom in its supplementary report and also engaged with various players in the on-biller and call centre market segments regarding any potential competition concerns resulting from the proposed transactions. - [36] Saicom did not show any theory of harm other than those already investigated by the Commission and also did not show that it had useful additional information about the effects of the proposed transaction which could assist the Tribunal, given the Commission's supplementary report which dealt specifically with Saicom's concerns, as well as the views of on-billers and call centres about the proposed transaction(s).
+More specifically, we were not persuaded that Saicom could make a meaningful contribution to the counterfactual debate.
+The Commission fully investigated this matter, analysed the merging parties' strategic documents, and reached the conclusion that the relevant counterfactual was that Altech Autopage would exit the market.